sciZer0/7/v/README.md

 Extremal decentralization is the answer and solution.

-The construction (codebase) can have variables when values of these variables are changed only in an extremely decentralized way.
+The constitution (codebase) can have variables when values of these variables are changed only in an extremely decentralized way.